 and contemporary quilts at museums and expositions in the U.S., Europe and

 Japan.
-Bob's special exhibition, "Three American Masters—Kate Adams, M. Joan Lintault, and Susan Shie," was seen by more than 259,000 people at the 2009 Tokyo International Great Quilt Festival
+He curated the landmark exhibition "The 100 Best American Quilts of the 20th Century" at International Quilt Festival in October 1999," and his special exhibition, "Three American Masters—Kate Adams, M. Joan Lintault, and Susan Shie," was seen by more than 259,000 people at the 2009 Tokyo International Great Quilt Festival

-Bob also has contributed to numerous books and exhibition catalogs; written articles for The Magazine Antiques, Quilter's Newsletter Magazine, Fiber Arts, Early
+Bob also has contributed to numerous books and exhibition catalogs, including Expressions of Innocence and Eloquence: Selections from the Jane Katcher Collection of Americana, Volumes I and II ; written articles for The Magazine Antiques, Quilter's Newsletter Magazine, Fiber Arts, Early

-American Life, Sports Afield, and Decoy Magazine; and served as a consultant to museums, private collectors, and Sotheby's.
+American Life, Sports Afield, and Decoy Magazine; and served as a consultant to Sotheby's and museums and collectors across the country.